 - Play with technology (for example: Xbox, smart phones and computers) while exciting and stimulating does not substitute for low-tech play that harnesses imagination, creativity and “hands on” experiences outdoors and with others in the flesh.
 I know there are super popular creative video games like Minecraft out there but still…nothing beats good old fashion running outside with friends playing tag, hide and seek, riding bikes, playing sports and exploring.

 - Less “Face Time” and more ‘face time’ with each other.
-Believe me, we are an Apple family through and through but I say this because screen time can easily take over and help pass the time when other things need to be done (guilty).
+Believe me, we are an Apple family through and through but I say this because screen time can easily take over and helps pass the time when other things need to be done (guilty).
 However, keeping person-to-person conversation at the forefront is essential to teaching social skills.
 We cannot have our kids communicating only in emoticons and text abbreviations.
-We need to breed honest to goodness skilled communicators, both verbally and nonverbally.
+We need to raise honest to goodness skilled communicators, both verbally and nonverbally.
 We do this through practice and role modeling.
 See number 4.

 - Be proactive and mindful about your children’s use of electronics and social media.
 Use reputable sites like Common Sense Media (www.commonsensemedia.org).
 Help teach your child about the dangers of social media: what a digital footprint is, how to be good digital citizens and what they can and should never post online and why.

-Until then check out these other related posts:
+Want more, check out these other related posts: